nebuly-ai/optimate/README.md

 ---

-`Nebullvm` is an ecosystem of plug and play modules to optimize the performances of your AI systems.
+`Nebullvm` is an ecosystem of plug and play modules built to optimize the performances of your AI systems.
 The optimization modules are stack-agnostic and work with any library.
 They are designed to be easily integrated into your system, providing a quick and seamless boost to its performance.
 Simply plug and play to start realizing the benefits of optimized performance right away.

 If you like the idea, give us a star to show your support for the project ⭐

 ## **What can this help with?**

-There are multiple modules we actually provide to boost the performances of your AI systems:
+There are multiple modules that we actually provide to boost the performances of your AI systems:

 ✅ [Speedster](https://github.com/nebuly-ai/nebullvm/blob/main/apps/accelerate/speedster): Automatically apply the best set of SOTA optimization techniques to achieve the maximum inference speed-up on your hardware.